Tacoma Rainiers Game Notes: at Reno (6:35 p.m. PT)

 Last season, Upton's only PCL action came in Tacoma at Cheney Stadium, while on a rehab assignment with Salt Lake (LAA).
 In two games (July 19-20), he went 1-for-7 with a walk and solo homer to lead off the 7/19 game (off 2021 Rainiers Pitcher of The Year Logan Verrett).
 It was Upton's first Triple-A action since 2008 with Tucson (Arizona Dbacks); which was the current Reno Aces franchise.
 '08 was the final season of the Tucson Sidewinders prior to relocation.

-HE'S AN O'K PLAYER: With an RBI double last night, Tacoma catcher Brian O'Keefe has reached base with either a walk or base hit in 18 of the 19 games he's played this season, after returning from a broken hamate bone on 4/27 at Las Vegas.
-O'Keefe is batting .333 with a 1.019 OPS (.443/.576), with two home runs, 10 extra-base hits and 12 walks since returning to action.
-This is his third season in the Seattle Mariners organization, a 2019 Rule 5 Draft selection (minor league phase) from the St. Louis Cardinals.

-SMOOTH RIDE: On Tuesday for High-A Everett (Northwest League), RHP Juan Mercedes threw a seven-inning no-hitter (2 BB, 10 K) against Eugene (San Francisco Giants), at home at Funko Field (game two).
-The 5-0 win was the first no-hitter in Everett AquaSox history, in their 2,060th regular season game as a franchise.
-After beginning this season with Class A Modesto (1 G), Mercedes filled in on Tacoma's roster in April, making three appearances and a start (4/15 at ABQ), logging 10.0 IP in his Triple-A debut before going into Everett's rotation (5 GS).

-ONES FOR THE R(OAD): The Rainiers have won seven of their last nine road games, dating to a 14-10 series finale victory at Salt Lake on May 8.
+ONES FOR THE R(OAD): The Rainiers have won eight of their last 10 road games, dating to a 14-10 series finale victory at Salt Lake on May 8.
 Tacoma proceeded to win four of six at Sacramento from May 17-22, which included their first three-game win streak (May 19-21).
-The Rainiers can equal their season-best win streak tonight, after winning consecutive one-run games to open this series at Reno.
+The Rainiers can establish a season-best win streak tonight, after winning consecutive one-run games to open this series at Reno, prior to their fourth shutout victory of 2022 yesterday.

-A TRIPLE-A RANKING: Of the 30 clubs at the highest level of Minor League Baseball, the Rainiers are second in stolen bases with 71 (Buffalo has 74), have hit the third-most home runs with 70 (Memphis has 83, El Paso has 76) and are one of 11 teams with at least 11 triples.
+A TRIPLE-A RANKING: Of the 30 clubs at the highest level of Minor League Baseball, the Rainiers are second in stolen bases with 73 (Buffalo has 74), have hit the third-most home runs with 73 (Memphis has 85, El Paso has 76) and are one of 12 teams with at least 11 triples.
+Tacoma outfielder Forrest Wall ranks second in the PCL with 17 steals.

-A LOT OF BASEBALL TO BE PLAYED: At 18-31, Tacoma does not have the worst record in Triple-A entering today's action: Syracuse (15-33), Louisville (17-32) and Charlotte (18-32) own the bottom three marks in the 20-team International League.
-Playing .367 ball, Tacoma is two wins better than a 100-loss pace, after the expansion to a 150-game Triple-A schedule.

-The most recent MiLB-affiliated team to lose 100 games was the 1996 Bakersfield Blaze of the then Class A-Advanced California League, who went 39-101.
-Managed by Yankees great Graig Nettles, that Bakersfield club was a co-op team, meaning they received players from 11 different MLB organizations to fill out their roster over the course of the season, when such things were still allowed.
-The '96 Blaze lost their final 22 games of the year, still a Cal League record.

 • Discuss this story on the Pacific Coast League message board...